 Habitat's Master Homeowner Program offers public classes at the John L. Dickinson Homeowner Education & Community Center on Court Street in Charleston.
 We offer 9 classes that cover the basics of how to maintain your home and its value.
-In addition to the nine classes, Habitat also offers participants a separate nine-week financial and debt management course: Dave Ramsey’s Financial Peace University.
+In addition to the nine classes, Habitat also offers participants a separate nine-week financial and debt management course.

 Classes are offered two cycles per year.
-Registration is now open for our spring 2022 classes.
+Registration is now open for our Fall 2023 classes.

 Required classes include: